International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_1_Business_Layer/3_1_1_Roles_in_the_IDS.md

 the same time, the only activity of the Data Owner is to authorize a Data Provider to make its data available to be used by a Data Consumer.
-Any such authorization should be documented by a contract, which should include data usage policy information for the data provided (see.
+Any such authorization should be documented by a contract, which should include data usage policy information for the data provided (see [Usage Control in IDS](#)).
-Section 4.1.3.6).
 The contract needs not necessarily be a paper document, but may be an electronic file as well.

 At the end of a complete or partial data transaction, for example, the